yjh0410/Combine-and-Conquer-Detection/README.md

-# Combine-and-Conquer Object Detector
+# Combine-and-Conquer Detection Framework
-A Simple Baseline for Object Detection.
+A Simple yet Effective Object Detection Framework.

 # Requirements
 - We recommend you to use Anaconda to create a conda environment: